User Customizable and Robust Geo-Indistinguishability for Location Privacy: Location Obfuscation by CORGI

 \subsection{User side}

-Users input their policies as well as their actual location in order to generate the obfuscated location.
-First, the system uses the real location to determine the subtree that contains it and is rooted at $\vPolicySet{}$.Privacy\_l (Step 1).
+Users input their policies as well as their real location in order to generate the obfuscated location.
+First, \systemName{} on user side determine the subtree $\vTree{}^i$ that contains user's real location and is rooted at $\vPolicySet{}$.Privacy\_l (Step 1).
 We slightly abuse the notation here as $\vNode{}{i}$ denotes the real location as well as the node in the tree that contains the actual user's location.
-Next, the user preferences are evaluated on the leaf nodes of that subtree and determine the set of nodes that are to be pruned.
+Next, the user preferences are evaluated on the leaf nodes of that subtree and determine the set of nodes ($\vPruneSet{}$) that are to be pruned.
 (Step 2 of Fig \ref{fig:control_flow}).
-The count of this set along with $\vPolicySet{}$.Privacy\_l is passed to the server side (Step 4).
-From the privacy forest returned by the server, the obfuscation matrix $\vMatrix{0}{}$ corresponding to the subtree that contains user's real location is selected (Step 5).
-Next, the system prunes this matrix by calling \textit{pruneMatrix} (algorithm included in the extended version) with the set of nodes to be pruned (Step 6).
-Depending upon the $\vPolicySet{}$.Precision\_l, the pruned matrix $\vMatrix{0}{*}$ is updated to reflect the required granularity (Step 7).
-From this final matrix, the row corresponding to the node at $\vPolicySet{}$.Precision\_l, that contains the ancestor of the real location of the user is selected.
-The obfuscated location $\vNode{}{j}$ is selected from the row based on the probability distribution (Steps 8-9).
+The number of locations in this set ($\vCount{\vPruneSet{}}$) along with $\vPolicySet{}$.Privacy\_l is passed to the server side (Step 4).
+From the privacy forest returned by the server (based on Algorithm~\ref{alg:genObfuscation}), the obfuscation matrix $\vMatrix{0}{}$ corresponding to the subtree that contains the user's real location is selected (Step 5).
+Next, the system prunes this matrix by calling the Matrix Pruning Algorithm (\textit{pruneMatrix}) with the set of nodes to be pruned (Step 6).
+The pruned matrix $\vMatrix{0}{*}$ is updated to reflect the required granularity specified in $\vPolicySet{}$.Precision\_l (Step 7).
+From this final matrix, the row corresponding to the node at $\vPolicySet{}$.Precision\_l, which contains the ancestor of the real location of the user is selected.
+The obfuscated location $\vNode{}{j}$ is selected from the row by sampling based on the probability distribution (Steps 8).